Partur

 Partur is a town with municipal council in Jalna district in the Indian state of Maharashtra.

+Earlier, it was known as Pralhadpur, but the name was later changed to Partur due to misspelling.

 Geography

 Partur is located at 19.35°N 76.12°E. It has an average elevation of 439 metres (1440 feet).
-Godavari is major river flows through various villages of Partur.
+Godavari is a major river that flows through various villages of Partur.
 Near Dudhana river Upper Dudhana Dam.
 Bageshvari Sugar Factory, Warfal in Partur.
-The main source of income is Agriculture.
-Most of the people in this area are Farmers.
-Major Crop is Cotton, Arhar, Sorghum, Wheat, Sugar Cane.
+The main source of income is agriculture.
+Most of the people in this area are farmers.
+Major crops are cotton, arhat, sorghum, wheat, sugar cane.